 However, competition aside, as someone who has worked with all kinds of schools, Catholic and secular, to boost enrollment, I can tell you from experience that despite these challenging trends, the biggest reason why Catholic school enrollment is down is that Catholic schools are not marketing themselves effectively.

-In this article, I’ll explain why a marketing plan development for a Catholic school is more important now than ever.
+In this article, I’ll explain why marketing plan development for a Catholic school is more important now than ever.
 I’ll demonstrate why Catholic school marketing strategies need to be a parish-wide effort, and we’ll discuss the foundation of any successful enrollment plan for Catholic school admissions.
-Finally, we’ll dig into how the strategy for Catholic school marketing is similar to and different from the marketing of other private and charter schools, especially in the digital age.
+Finally, we’ll dig into how the strategy for Catholic school marketing is similar to and different from other private and public school marketing campaigns, especially in the digital age.